 Getting your dog thoroughly diagnosed with constipation, or whatever else it may be, is the first step in fixing the situation.

 Keeping your dog and your home hairball free may reduce instances of constipation.
-Brush your dog regularly, not just when it’s obvious that they need it.
-Sweep up hair if you have hardwood floors, or vacuum the carpets in regular intervals.
+Also, brush your pooch regularly and sweep up hair or vacuum the carpets regularly.
 Mind the corners and cracks too because dogs will find their way into these places which are often full of dust and hair.

 No matter which method you use, the goal is to keep things as natural as possible.
 Forget Castor oil and use prevention before everything else.
 Taking a reactionary approach to your dog’s health is never a good idea.
 If you can remove the underlying cause your dog’s constipation that’s great!
 If not, then a vet appointment is in order.